laetuz/neotica-kobweb/site/src/jsMain/resources/markdown/AboutLol.md

 ---
 layout: .components.layouts.MarkdownLayout
-title: About
+title: About Neotica
 ---

-# About this template
+# HAHA About this template

 This template is intended to both demonstrate some fundamentals of the Kobweb framework and act a starting point you can build your own site from.